-There are six villages in this area, one of which is Flaine.
-The village of Flaine is situated at 1,600 metres, and the ski area is accessible by ski lift from the village, although it’s also possible to ski in and out of Flaine, especially as cars are banned in the centre.
-Flaine has access to 140km of pistes which are suitable for all levels.
-It is just over an hour’s drive from Geneva airport, making it one of the most easily accessible resorts in the Alps.
+Flaine is a ski resort in the Haute Savoie region of the French Alps and is a part of the linked Le Grand Massif domain.
+It consists of 266 km of slopes and there are 72 ski lifts connecting the slopes which range between 700m and 2500m in altitude.
+There are six villages in this area, one of which is Flaine, the village of Flaine is situated at 1,600 metres (5,200ft) and the ski area is accessible by ski lift from the village, although it’s also possible to ski in and out of Flaine, especially as cars are banned in the centre.
+Flaine has access to 140km of pistes which are suitable for all levels and its longest run is named “Cascade” at 14km long.

 The resort is modern and offers a good range of activities and après ski, the site for the resort was originally discovered in 1959 and the planners decided to create an aesthetically pleasing development.
 The plan was created by Marcel Breuer, a world-famous Bauhaus architect, and has been designed to blend in with the natural environment and the end result is a resort that feels very tranquil and private.